-- 1. Cost-share is authorized for:

 - a.
 Pipe materials, weir boxes added to existing grade stabilization structures, and permanent pads.

 - 2. Cost-share is not authorized for:

 - a.
 Head cut control.

 - b.
 Grade stabilization.

-Assistance is limited to 75% of the county average cost, not to exceed 75% of the state average cost or as directed by the Commission.
+Assistance is not to exceed 75% of the state average cost or as directed by the Commission.